 - Artificial intelligence may help spot cancer in image scans

-- Aortic stent graft named FDA ‘breakthrough’ device
+- FDA names Sanford Health stent graft a ‘breakthrough’ device